Chrisfoz/Christianity-newsletter-web-researcher/README.md

-# LLM News Research Tool
+# Christianity News Research Tool

-This Python script is a versatile tool for conducting web research on Large Language Model (LLM) news, generating articles, and translating content into multiple languages.
+This Python script is a versatile tool for conducting web research on Christian news, generating articles, and translating content into multiple languages.

 ## Key Features